Davidobot/BetterJoy/README.md

 # BetterJoyForCemu v1.5
-Allows the Pro Controller to be used with the Cemu Emulator
+Allows the Nintendo Switch Pro Controller to be used with the Cemu Emulator

 # Changelog
 ### v1.5